 A number of postal observers have believed for some time that political power is so thoroughly dispersed among stakeholders that only an independent blue-ribbon commission, rather than the legislative process, can devise a contemporary solution to today's postal crisis.
-The USPS Board of Governors, the Association for Postal Commerce, the Mailers Council, GAO, the United Parcel Service (UPS), and some Members of Congress are among those who called on the President to create a commission to study and make recommendations on the future organization and function of the Postal Service., at its August 6 meeting, endorsed the idea of a reform commission.
-The president of the American Postal Workers Union, however, opposed the creation of a commission, believing that is would be a front for privatization initiatives.
+The USPS Board of Governors, the Association for Postal Commerce, the Mailers Council, GAO, the United Parcel Service (UPS), and some Members of Congress are among those who called on the President to create a commission to study and make recommendations on the future organization and function of the Postal Service.
+The president of the American Postal Workers Union, however, opposed the creation of a commission, believing that it would be a front for privatization initiatives.

 There is a notable precedent.
 In 1967, President Johnson appointed Frederick R. Kappel (the chief executive of AT&T) to chair a Commission on Postal Organization that eventually devised the framework for the Postal Reorganization Act of 1970.
 Murray Comarow, who was executive director of the Kappel commission, agrees that the legislative process cannot achieve genuine reform.
-He cautioned against a commission made up of stakeholders, however, because it is likely to mirror the intransigent interests that have fought to a draw on Capitol Hill.
+He cautioned against a commission made up of stakeholders, however, because it would be likely to mirror the intransigent interests that have fought to a draw on Capitol Hill.
 A 1977 commission with union and mailer representatives broke down in disagreement and its report was ignored.
 The Kappel commission was composed of eminent individuals with no close ties to postal interests.

-On December 11, 2002, President Bush issued an executive order [http://www.treas.gov/offices/domestic-finance/usps/pdf/whiteHouseRelease.pdf] creating a Commission on the Postal Service, forestalling congressional initiatives to create such a commission by statute.
+On December 11, 2002, President Bush issued Executive Order 13278 creating a Commission on the Postal Service, forestalling congressional initiatives to create such a commission by statute.
 He ordered it to report by July 31, 2003, on

-- the role of the Postal Service in the 21st century and beyond; - the flexibility that the Postal Service should have to change prices, control costs, and adjust service in response to financial, competitive, or market pressures; - the rigidities in cost or service that limit the efficiency of the postal system; - the ability of the Postal Service, over the long term, to maintain universal mail delivery at affordable rates and cover its unfunded liabilities with minimum exposure to the American taxpayers; - the extent to which postal monopoly restrictions continue to advance the public interest under evolving market conditions, and the extent to which the Postal Service competes with private sector services; and - the most appropriate governance and oversight structure for the Postal Service.
+• the role of the Postal Service in the 21st century and beyond;

+- the flexibility that the Postal Service should have to change prices, control costs, and adjust service in response to financial, competitive, or market pressures; - the rigidities in cost or service that limit the efficiency of the postal system; - the ability of the Postal Service, over the long term, to maintain universal mail delivery at affordable rates and cover its unfunded liabilities with minimum exposure to the American taxpayers; - the extent to which postal monopoly restrictions continue to advance the public interest under evolving market conditions, and the extent to which the Postal Service competes with private sector services; and - the most appropriate governance and oversight structure for the Postal Service.

 The co-chairmen of the commission are James Johnson, former CEO of Fannie Mae, and Harry Pearce, board chairman of Hughes Electronics.
 The other seven members include no one with close ties to postal stakeholders.
 Most are business executives, with one local labor leader, the president of Yale University, and Robert Walker, a former Member of Congress.
 In a press conference announcing the commission, Undersecretary of Treasury Peter Fisher took pains to emphasize that privatization was not the goal of the commission.
 He said that only two things are "out of bounds" in the commission's deliberations: "We don't want the Commission to come back and suggest that the existing business model should be left in place and the costs all rolled up on the taxpayer.
 We also don't want them to come back and say that all of the existing costs should be rolled up on the ratepayer."
-The Commission's Web site [http://www.treas.gov/offices/domestic-finance/usps] has a schedule of field hearings, and invites comments from the public on issues before it.
+The Commission's Web site has a schedule of field hearings, and dozens of statements by interested parties on reform proposals before the Commission.